taylorza/zxenv/README.md

 C:\NextDev>zxenv init
 ```

+Without any other arguments a CSpect development environment with a 512MB SD Card will be created.
+To see other options run `zxenv` without any arguments to see more info.

 ## Create a new project
 In your newly minted development environment you can run the `zxenv init <projectname>` to create a new project.
 You can name the project anything you want, but do not put spaces in the name.
 For example the following will create a project called `mygame`